Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 Combining these techniques yields path-sensitive analysis with controlled complexity.

 The approach:
-- Use BDDs to represent sets of control configurations (which conditions hold)
+- Use BDDs to represent sets of _control configurations_ (which conditions hold)
-- Use abstract domains to represent sets of data values (intervals, signs, etc.)
+- Use abstract domains to represent sets of _data values_ (intervals, signs, etc.)
-- Maintain the product: for each control configuration, track corresponding data constraints
+- Maintain the _product_: for each control configuration, track corresponding data constraints

 Instead of enumerating $2^n$ paths, we maintain a single BDD encoding all reachable control states, coupled with abstract values for each configuration.